Marcela Uliano da Silva

 The pair worked on research manuscripts and organised a research workshop which took place in March 2013.
 The Workshop enabled scientists to collaborate on research into the effects of CO2 on marine plants and algae on the island of Vulcano, Italy.
 It provided an opportunity for training as well as for data collection, allowing scientists to apply their techniques to natural CO2 gradients to improve predictions about the long-term effects of CO2 on coastal ocean system functioning.

-In 2009 I visited Plymouth University on a 3 month exchange program as part of my Master in Biochemistry at UFSC.
+In 2009 I visited University of Plymouth on a three month exchange program as part of my Master in Biochemistry at UFSC.

 I was able to work with two different projects, both in the area of aquatic and environmental toxicology.
 Both projects went very well, and I had the chance to meet good researchers, improve my English and have a different work experience.
 Through the exchange program I learnt new methods that are very important for toxicology studies with aquatic species, this has improved our research back in Brazil.